 Step 2:

-How to find the covariance and variance for 100 stocks?
+How do we find the covariance and variance for 100 stocks?

-It will be found it running Data – Data Analysis – Selecting Covariance and then selecting all the data with the returns for 100 stocks and then run ok.
-The same thing we will do also for finding the Variance of 100 stocks ‘returns Portfolio, running Data – Data Analysis -Selecting Variance, and then selecting all the Returns data of 100 stocks and then pressing ok.
+It will be found running Data – Data Analysis – Selecting Covariance and then selecting all the data with the returns for 100 stocks and then running okay.
+The same thing we will do for finding the Variance of 100 stocks ‘returns Portfolio, running Data – Data Analysis -Selecting Variance, and then selecting all the Returns data of 100 stocks and then pressing ok.
 Correlation means how all the 100 stocks’ returns occur simultaneously.
-We also need to find the regression of our portfolio running Data – Data Analysis – Regression – select all the Returns data of 100 stocks and then press ok.
+We also need to find the regression of our portfolio running Data – Data Analysis – Regression – select all the Returns data of 100 stocks and press ok.

 Step 3: